 This prospectus supplement is a supplement to the accompanying prospectus dated August 14, 2012 that is also a part of this document.
 This prospectus supplement and the accompanying prospectus are part of a registration statement that we filed with the Securities and Exchange Commission, or the SEC, using a "shelf" registration process.
 Under the shelf registration process, from time to time, we may sell any of the securities described in the accompanying prospectus in one or more offerings.
 In this prospectus supplement, we provide you with specific information about this offering.
-This prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein and therein include important information about us, our ADSs, the Warrants and other information you should know before investing in our ADSs or the Warrants.
+This prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein and therein include important information about us, our ADSs, and other information you should know before investing in our ADSs.
 This prospectus supplement also adds, updates and changes information contained in the accompanying prospectus.
-To the extent that any statement we make in this prospectus supplement is inconsistent with the statements made in the accompanying prospectus or in any document incorporated by reference that was filed with the SEC before the date of this prospectus supplement, the statements made in the accompanying prospectus, or such an earlier filing, as applicable, are deemed modified or superseded by the statements made in this prospectus supplement.
-You should read both this prospectus supplement and the accompanying prospectus as well as the additional information described in this prospectus supplement under the headings "Where You Can Find More Information" and "Documents Incorporated by Reference" on page S-39 before investing in our ADSs or the Warrants.
+To the extent that any statement we make in this prospectus supplement with the statements made in the accompanying prospectus or in any document incorporated by reference that was filed with the SEC before the date of this prospectus supplement, the statements made in the accompanying prospectus, or such an earlier filing, as applicable, are deemed modified or superseded by the statements made in this prospectus supplement.
+You should read both this prospectus supplement and the accompanying prospectus as well as the additional information described in this prospectus supplement under the headings "Documents Incorporated by Reference" and "Where You Can Find More Information" on page S-53 before investing in our ADSs.